-The OPHS Director is responsible for establishing the processes for conducting ongoing reviews of research.
+The OPHS Director (and/or IRB Manager) is responsible for establishing the processes for conducting ongoing reviews of research.

 The IRB Chair/Designee is responsible for preliminary assessments of adverse events, significant new findings and the need for third party verification.